 I get the question, “Does Copper Block EMF Radiation?” fairly often, so I wanted to look into it.

-First of all, to answer your question: Yes, Copper, usually in the form of copper mesh, will shield against most wave length radio frequency radiation and other EMF radiation.
+First of all, to answer your question: Yes, Copper, usually in the form of a copper mesh, will shield against most wavelength radio frequency radiation and other EMF radiation.
 Copper is highly effective at blocking, or shielding, radio frequency radiation because it absorbs radio and magnetic waves.

 Does Copper Block EMF Radiation?

-Yes, in fact Copper is one of the absolute most reliable metals when it comes to blocking and shielding EMF radiation.
-This is primary due to it’s ability to attenuate magnetic and electrical waves.
+Yes, in fact, Copper is one of the absolute most reliable metals when it comes to blocking and shielding EMF radiation.
+This is primarily due to its ability to attenuate magnetic and electrical waves.
 This has a multitude of common applications, such as hospital MRI machines in hospitals, computer equipment, server rooms, etc.